What every best Cooktops has:

 Because heat transfers directly, induction cooktops are nearly twice as energy efficient as gas or radiant electric cooktops, meaning they heat up in far less time.
 They're also safer.
 If a child accidentally moves a pan, the pan heat immediately decreases, and the elements themselves stay much cooler than a traditional electric or gas burner.

-If you'd like to experience the joys of induction cooking, but don't have the budget for the GE Café, the 30-inch Frigidaire FGIC3067MB (Est. $1,300) looks like a bang-up choice.
-It's one of the lowest priced induction cooktops reviewed by a large testing organization, but doesn't score that much lower than the top rated GE Café.
+If you'd like to experience the joys of induction cooking, but don't have the budget for the GE Café, the 30-inch Frigidaire FGIC3067MB (Est. $1,200) looks like a great choice.
+It's one of the lowest priced induction cooktops reviewed by ConsumerReports.org, but doesn't score that much lower than the top rated GE Café, earning a score of 95 points.
 On the performance front, it keeps up with the GE very nicely, earning the same top grades whether cooking at high heat or low, and an overall Recommended status.

 The 30-inch KitchenAid KICU509XBL (Est. $1,550) splits the difference, more or less, between the GE and Frigidaire induction cooktops in terms of price and features, and is also worth considering.
-This induction cooktop gets a glowing review at Reviewed.com, including Best of the Year and Editors' Choice honors.
+This induction cooktop gets a glowing review at Reviewed.com, including Best of Year and Editors' Choice honors -- and a perfect 10 score.
 It performs on a par with other top induction cooktops the site has tested, and has useful features like the ability to bridge elements (just like the GE Café).
 It also has some features that the GE cooktop lacks, such as Performance Boost, to increase heat output above an element's rating for short periods of time for more rapid boiling.